GoogleCloudPlatform/hadoop-discovery-tool/README.md

         3. IP of each broker
         4. Port number of each broker
         5. Log directory path of each broker
-    5. SSL is enabled or not(conditional input - if automatic detection doesn't work it will be prompted.)
+    5. SSL is enabled or not(conditional input - if automatic detection doesn't work it will be prompted)
-    6. Yarn (conditional input - if automatic detection doesn't work it will be prompted.)
+    6. Yarn (conditional input - if automatic detection doesn't work it will be prompted)
         1. Resource managers hostname or IP address
         2. Port Number